What to see in Israel

 Some of the country's most fascinating attractions include the Church of the Holy Sepulchre and the Citadel of David.
 Bethlehem is worth a visit, as is Nazareth (two of the most important Christian holy sites), while Yad VaShem is a moving and interesting memorial to the Holocaust, providing a multifaceted tribute to the millions of Jews who died during World War II.

-The best time of year to visit is during the spring (March/April) and autumn months (September/October), when the weather is cooler and more tolerable for tourists.
-Since travelling distances are not great in Israel, it's often better to drive to some places than to catch a plane.
+The best time of year to visit is during the spring (March, April) and autumn months (September, October), when the weather is cooler and more tolerable for tourists.
+Since Israel is a small country, it's often better to drive to some places than to catch a plane.
 There are good public transport systems in place in the major cities.
 The best way to experience Israel is to hire a car and take a relaxed approach to seeing the country and exploring all the religious and historical sites it has to offer.

 Masada